 The Secret Meaning of Things

-Virtually the entire history of art, architecture and design has been the subject of disputes about taste, both good and bad.
+Virtually the entire history of art has been the subject of disputes about taste.
 But what is taste exactly?
 It is an elusive subject, since it is both a mirror and a window.
-The only certainty is that it shifts and changes – sometimes abruptly.
-With the explosion of vulgar consumerism in the mid-nineteenth century, the Victorians seized upon the notion of ‘good taste’ as a way of codifying middle-class mores.
-A century later, to talk about taste had become almost taboo, since judgments made about dress, manners, food and art can often be painfully revealing.
+The only certainty is that it changes – sometimes abruptly.
+With the explosion of consumerism in the mid-nineteenth century, the Victorians seized upon the notion of ‘good taste’ as a way of codifying middle-class mores.
+A century later, to talk about taste had become almost taboo, since judgements made about dress and manners can be painfully revealing.
 And today?
 In this book Stephen Bayley explores shifting attitudes towards art, architecture, design, fashion, food and shopping and concludes that taste has more to do with manners than appearances; that ‘good taste’ is both myth and reality; and that taste – good or bad – has nothing whatever to do with style.

 Stephen Bayley is an author, critic, columnist, consultant, broadcaster, curator and founding director of the influential Design Museum in London.
-Over the past thirty years his writing has changed the way the world thinks about design.
-He is the author of Death Drive, one the most talked about books of 2016.
+Sharp, witty, and incisive, over the past thirty years his writing has changed the way the world thinks about design.

 ‘I don’t know anyone with more interesting observations about style, taste and contemporary design.’